storacha/specs/w3-ipni.md

 See: [Encoding the IPNI Advertisement](#encoding-the-ipni-advertisement)

-The Advertisement CID should be POSTed to an IPNI server. `cid.contact` is assumed initially.

-The Advertisement CID should be gossiped on the `/indexer/ingest/mainnet` topic so they can be replicated by other IPNI servers, to ensure many nodes can answer queries for the blocks we host.
+The Advertisement should then be available for consumption by indexer nodes per the [Advertisement Transfer](https://github.com/ipni/specs/blob/main/IPNI.md#advertisement-transfer) section of the IPNI spec.

 ### Verifying the CARv2 Index